 Your accuracy will be put to the test with a bounty hunters game.

+In this game, there is a fugitive and there are, obviously, bounty hunters.
+The fugitive works to eliminate the bounty hunters and remain free.
+The goal of the bounty hunters is to capture the fugitive.
+The capture aspect is where your accuracy comes in.
+The bounty hunter can either touch the fugitive or shoot the fugitive.
 If you opt to shoot the fugitive, you can only shoot them in their arm or leg.
 If you do a headshot, the game ends in a draw.

 Wrap Up Variations of Paintball Games

 So what do you think of these 10 popular paintball games?
 Are you itching to get on the field?